Everything You Need to Know About Types of Stocks

 6 Different types of stocks every trader should know

-Stocks are categorized under different labels which allow traders to sift through stocks with ease making for more efficient trading.
+Stocks are categorized under different labels which allow traders to sift through stocks with ease to allow for more efficient trading.
 Below are the major stock types most frequently utilized by stock traders.

 Common stock and preferred stock:

 There are two main types of stocks including common stock and preferred stock.
-Although there are many differences between the two, the primary difference is that preferred stock generally does not give shareholders voting rights whilst common stock does.
-Both types of stock signify a form of ownership within the company which investors believe will appreciate in value.
+Although there are many differences between the two, one key difference is that preferred stock generally does not give shareholders voting rights whilst common stock does.
+Both types of stock signify a form of ownership within the company which may appreciate in value.

 According to the Global Industry Classification Standard (GICS), there are 11 broad stock market sectors that divide up the equity space:

 - Energy (e.g. Shell)

 - Materials (e.g. Valvoline)

 - Financials (e.g. Goldman Sachs)

 - Utilities (e.g. NextEra)

 - Real estate (e.g. Simon Property Group)